The History of Whole Life Insurance: What It Teaches Us About Financial Security

 The Birth of Modern Life Insurance in the U.S.

 In the 1700s, American religious groups, like the Presbyterians in Pennsylvania, began creating funds to support widows and orphans of deceased ministers.
 These funds eventually transformed into formal life insurance companies.
-By the 1800s, the industry flourished.
-Whole life insurance became a cornerstone of financial planning, offering guaranteed payouts and cash value accumulation.

 Why Whole Life Insurance Has Stood the Test of Time